SARS-CoV-2: Novel Coronavirus

 About 67.4 million yuan ($10.5 million at current rates) was spent on PCR tests in Hubei during 2019, nearly double the 2018 total, with the upswing starting in May, according to the report.

-Orders doubled from universities, jumped fivefold from the Chinese Center for Disease Control and Prevention and surged tenfold from animal testing bureaus.
-Purchases from hospitals declined by more than 10%.
+from the Chinese Center for Disease Control and Prevention and surged tenfold

-Monthly procurement data shows a spike in orders in May, especially from CDC buyers and the People's Liberation Army.
+May, especially from CDC buyers and the People's Liberation Army.

-"We believe the increased spending in May suggests this as the earliest start date for possible infection," the report said.
+suggests this as the earliest start date for possible infection," the

 Purchases rose sharply from July through October as well, in particular from the Wuhan University of Science and Technology.
 The institution spent 8.92 million yuan on PCR tests in 2019, about eight times its total for the previous year.